yaideltg/dowser/README.md

      setenv DOW_MACH linux
      set path = ( $path $DOWSER/bin $DOWSER/bin/$DOW_MACH )

-And then, source the edited file (in any case):
+And then, source the edited file (whichever your case):

     $ source .bashrc

 or

-    $ source .bashrc
+    $ source .bash_profile

 That's all.